irit-melodi/attelo/doc/output.rst

                 d1_493 <---[result]-- d1_494

-You can visualise the output with the `attelo graph` command
+You can visualise the results with the `attelo report` (see :doc:`report`) and attelo graph commands